gbacila/robo-advisor/README.md

 ```
 ## Usage

-Customize the game by updating the user name in .env file

-Make sure to keep .gitignore file to secure personal data

-Play the game using the command line:
+Launch the program by navigating to its folder and using the command line:
 ```
 python app/robo_advisor.py
 ```
+Enter one or several symbols you want to get recommendations for and see the results

-IMPORTANT: Dependint on your license, you may have limitations on how many tickers and how often you can pull
+IMPORTANT: Dependint on your license, you may have limitations on how many tickers and how often you can pull.
+If you exceed your license's limitations, the program may return an error

-## Setup

-### Repo Setup

-### Environment Setup

-## Basic Requirements

-### Repository Requirements

-### Security Requirements

-### Functionality Requirements